-Figure 6-3: Entry Functions shall not create back doors to other functions of the contract

 Control Instructions

-Like every software code, smart contract shall need instruction during a contract execution.
 Though these are function which are executed in special circumstances, other than usual smart contract operations and are only for the purpose of control instructions.
 For example, sending an interrupt instruction.
 Some of the examples to send control instructions are as follows:

-Blocking/Unblocking Instruction – if a smart contract is not performing as planned(because of reasons such as error in a contract uch contract should be stopped or blocked by exclusive instructions.
-Depending on the requirements of the contract, such instructions can be of several typesinvoke/execute the termination clause
+Blocking/Unblocking Instruction – if a smart contract is not performing as planned (because of reasons such as error in a contract).

+Such a contract should be stopped or blocked by exclusive instructions.
+Depending on the requirements of the contract, such instructions can be of several types.
+For example, invoke/execute the termination clause.
+See clause 6.5.2 for further details.

-Function updates - depends on the PDLtype functions are Table 1Self-destruct Instruction – As discussed in clause 6.2.3
+Function updates - depends on the PDL-type.
+For example, at some instance, certain functions are mandatory to update/modify (see Table 1).

+Destruct Instruction – As discussed in clause 6.2.3

+NOTE: Only the values of the functions can be modified, the functions, that is, the code

+is immutable.